 Pastoral Council Structure

-The Council should be comprised of up to twelve lay members including a Young Adult who represents the youth of the parish.
-That member should be between the ages of 16 and 20.
-These twelve are the voting members of the Council.
+The Council should be comprised of up to twelve lay members including a Young Adult member, all of whom must be baptized, practicing Catholics; at least 18 years of age and registered parishioners.
+All lay members of the Council are voting members.
 The Pastor and Deacons are standing voting members.

 Liaisons from the Finance Council, Stewardship Council, and School Board attend Pastoral Council meetings, but they are not voting members.